-Members of the US Armed Forces, Law Enforcement, and Firefighters have a long-standing tradition of carrying such coins that symbolize unit identity and brotherhood.
+Members of the U.S. Armed Forces, law enforcement, and firefighters have a long-standing tradition of carrying such coins that symbolize unit identity and brotherhood.
 Each piece usually bears unique unit symbols or mottos that identify the group in which they represent, and are often traded, presented, and collected between unit members.

 History or Myth?

-Depending on who you ask, the “challenge coin” has historical roots dating back from fifty to nearly one-hundred years.
+Depending on who you ask, the “challenge coin” has historical roots dating back from 50 to nearly 100 years.
 The most documented and familiar story about these coins comes from an American fighter pilot who was shot down during World War I and forced to land in hostile German territory.
 The pilot was subsequently captured and temporarily held in a detention facility that was later attacked by British Forces.
 This attack afforded the American an opportunity to later escape.

-The French Officer immediately recognized the insignia on the coin and postponed any plans to take the American’s life until his identity was validated.
+The French officer immediately recognized the insignia on the coin and postponed any plans to take the American’s life until his identity was validated.
 Later, the pilot was released, and the legend has it that the challenge coin presented to his would-be French executioner saved his life.

 Challenge Coins Today

-The coin has also become customary to present to dignitaries and special guests to certain locations as a sign of “welcome” and respect.
-Presidents William Clinton, George W. Bush, Barack Obama, Donald Trump have minted challenge coins to present to White House guests and diplomats of foreign countries.
+The coin has also become customary to present to dignitaries and special guests to certain locations as a sign of welcome and respect.
+Presidents Bill Clinton, George W. Bush, Barack Obama, and Donald Trump have minted challenge coins to present to White House guests and diplomats of foreign countries.
+The tradition has expanded to other countries as well, to include Canada, the United Kingdom, and Australia.

-Over the years, military coins have evolved from seemingly simple designs to more complex and colorful varieties.
-This can mainly be attributed to the advances in manufacturing techniques that have been perfected over the years.
-One of the earliest challenge coins known to exist was a simple, die struck brass coin with a faint emblem and barely discernible text.
-Modern coins are manufactured in a fashion that allows each to display 3-dimensional images that rival the detail found on actual currency.
+One of the earliest challenge coins known to exist was a simple, die-struck brass coin with a faint emblem and barely discernible text.
+Modern coins are manufactured in a fashion that allows each to display 3-D images that rival the detail found on actual currency.